Calendar Icon

 Share on Social Media

-Since 2010, Russia has been testing technologies for RPO in both LEO and GEO that could lead to or support a co-orbital ASAT capability, and some of those efforts have links to a Cold War-era LEO co-orbital ASAT program.
-Additional evidence suggests Russia may have started a new co-orbital ASAT program called Burevestnik, potentially supported by a surveillance and tracking program called Nivelir.
-The technologies developed by these programs could also be used for non-aggressive applications, including surveilling and inspecting foreign satellites, and most of the on-orbit RPO activities done to date match these missions.
-However, Russia has deployed two “sub-satellites” at high velocity, which suggests at least some of their LEO RPO activities are of a weapons nature.
+Additional evidence suggests Russia may have initiated a new co-orbital ASAT program called Burevestnik, potentially supported by a surveillance and tracking program called Nivelir, raising important considerations for space governance and space policy.
+The technologies developed by these programs could also be used for non-aggressive applications, including surveilling and inspecting foreign satellites and contributing to space situational awareness, and most of the on-orbit RPO activities conducted to date align with these missions.

 Related Publications